 1.b.
 Disease- Liver disease: Must meet (a) AND (b) combined or (c) alone specific eligibility criteria (cont'd) a.
 The member has evidence of irreversible liver damage, serum albumin less than 3.0, an international normalized ratio (INR) greater than 1.3.
 The member has ascites, subacute bacterial peritonitis, hepatic encephalopathy, hepatorenal syndrome, or recurrent esophageal varices.
 The member has evidence of irreversible liver damage and has a Model for End-Stage Liver Disease (MELD) score of greater than 19.
 Cerebral vascular accident/stroke: a.
 Inability to take oral nutrition, change in mental status, history of aspiration or aspiration pneumonia.
 Chronic kidney disease (CKD) or end-stage renal disease (ESRD).
-Severe dementia or Alzhelmer's disease.
-Other (fill in): If the member doe s not meet the above eligibility requirements and is younger than 21 years old, proceed to Section 2 Section 2: Pediatric palliative care eligibility criteria 2.a.
-General ☐ The member is under the age of 21. eligibility criteria The family and/or legal guardian agrees to the provision of pediatric palliative care services.
+Severe dementia or Alzheimer's disease.
+Other (fill in): If the member doe s not meet the above eligibility requirements and is younger than 21 years old, proceed to Section 2.
+Section 2: Pediatric palliative care eligibility criteria 2.a.
+General ■ The member is under the age of 21. eligibility criteria The family and/or legal guardian agrees to the provision of pediatric palliative care services.
 The member must meet all the general eligibility criteria.
 2.b.
-Disease- specific eligibility Conditions for which curative treatment is possible, but may fail (e.g., advanced or progressive cancer or complex and severe congenital or acquired heart disease). criteria: The member Conditions requiring intensive long-term treatment aimed at maintaining quality of life (e.g., human immunodeficiency virus infection, cystic fibrosis, or muscular dystrophy). must meet at least one of the four Progressive conditions for which treatment is exclusively palliative after diagnosis (e.g., progressive metabolic disorders or severe forms of osteogenesis imperfecta). life-threatening diagnosis criteria.
+Disease- specific eligibility criteria: Conditions for which curative treatment is possible, but may fail (e.g., advanced or progressive cancer or complex and severe congenital or acquired heart disease).
+The member Conditions requiring intensive long-term treatment aimed at maintaining quality of life (e.g., human immunodeficiency virus infection, cystic fibrosis, or muscular dystrophy). must meet at least one of the four Progressive conditions for which treatment is exclusively palliative after diagnosis (e.g., progressive metabolic disorders or severe forms of osteogenesis imperfecta). life-threatening diagnosis criteria.
 Conditions involving severe, non-progressive disability, or causing extreme vulnerability to health complications (e.g., extreme prematurity, severe neurologic sequelae of infectious disease or trauma, severe cerebral palsy with recurrent infection or difficult-to- control symptoms).
 Servicing provider Home-Based Palliative Care Program status Indicate member Member is enrolled in the program.
 (Enter enrollment date): program status: Member did not agree to enroll in the program.
 Member did not qualify for enrollment in the program.
-Member and not qualify for enforment in the program.
 Member enrolled in hospice.
+PCP/Specialist I am referring the member to Blue Shield of California for a full Palliative Care Service Evaluation.